kzaremski/simple-node-markdown-blog/README.md

 Favicon can be replaced, it is located at 'simple-node-markdown-blog/static/img/icon.png'.

 Layout is defined in the nunjucks template files, look and feel is determined by bootstrap (simple-node-markdown-blog/static/css/bootstrap.css).
 Default layouts defines styles using Bootstrap 5 beta classes.

+#### systemd
+You can add this app to the systemd registry and run it as a service with networking priveleges.
+If you don't know what this is, do not do it.
+Before you do it, modify 'simple-node-markdown-blog.service' according to your server's configuration.

+In acccordance with the license, you are doing this at your own risk.
+I am not responsible for broken systems.